-A meta-analysis comprising 9872 cancer patients without diabetes showed that patients with hyperglycaemia had significantly worse disease-free survival (hazard ratio (HR) 1.98, 95% confidence interval (CI) 1.20-3.27) compared to normo-glycaemic patients.
+A meta-analysis comprising 9872 non-diabetic cancer patients showed that patients with hyperglycaemia had significantly worse disease-free survival (hazard ratio (HR) 1.98, 95% confidence interval (CI) 1.20-3.27) compared to normo-glycaemic patients (1).
+Studies in patients with breast cancer (2) and colorectal cancer (3) indicate that hyperglycaemia and metabolic syndrome are associated with chemotherapy resistance, independently of whether there is a diagnosis of diabetes.